Full User Import Template:

-- Joined: (HireDate is an alternative for joined) This is the date the user joined your organization (their hire date), and it cannot be edited in-platform.
+- Joined: (HireDate is an alternative for Joined) This is the date the user joined your organization (their hire date), and it cannot be edited in-platform.
 For the date format, you will be able to specify either DD/MM/YYYY or MM/DD/YYYY (Note—for SFTP imports, you can only use the MM/DD/YYYY format)

 - OfficialLocation: This is the Name of the Location where the user can be found.
 Locations are defined in Admins Settings > Filters and Badges > Configure Locations.
 To add multiple locations, use a pipe "|" without spaces in between the different values (eg. location1|location2).
 Adding Locations

 - SecondBadge This is a field to indicate if someone is an external user (i.e. someone not directly connected to your organization, like a consultant or advisor) and will add an "External User" badge to their Profile.
 Valid values are EXTERNAL or NONE.

 - UserType The valid values for this field indicate what type of user someone is: REGULAR (regular employee) SEMI_RESTRICTED (can view/comment/like/vote, but can't create content) RESTRICTED (can view items, but can't comment/like/vote) SHARED (intended for multiple people using one login can only view items) or AUTOMATION (an account not tied to a real person, that's used to set up integrations via API).
 For more information on User Types, go here.